aicenter/FUP/lectures/lecture13.md

 ```

 Perhaps more interestingly, we can use a product of monoids (i.e. a tuple of monoids) to compute
-statistics over a list of words:
+statistics over the first letter of a list of words:
 ```haskell
 ws = words $ map toLower "Size matters not.
 Look at me.
 Judge me by my size, do you?
 Hmm?
 Hmm.
 And well you should not.
 For my ally is the Force, and a powerful ally it is.
 Life creates it, makes it grow.
 Its energy surrounds us and binds us.
 Luminous beings are we, not this crude matter.
 You must feel the Force around you; here, between you, me, the tree, the rock, everywhere, yes.
 Even between the land and the ship."